 She has held several positions in the wine industry in New York city, including at Vias Imports, where she makes Italian wines her primary area of concentration.
 She also worked for William Grant & Sons, where she gained an extensive knowledge of spirits, especially single malt Scotch whiskeys.

-Ms Frederick owns an international consulting firm, for which she lectures on wines as well as hosts multi-level dinners and creates wine lists for restaurants.
+Ms Frederick owns an international consulting firm, for which she lectures on wines as well as hosts multi-level dinners and creates wine lists for restaurants; she travels globally with the Navigators Wine Society on wine tasting tours.
 She teaches with the Sommelier Society of America on wines of Italy, Germany, Austria, and Southern France.
 She also represents several international brands.

-You can learn more about Ross at his website, www.enologyinternational.com.
+You can learn more about Jordan Ross at his website, www.enologyinternational.com.